delfinowilliane/delfinowilliane/README.md

   - 🔭 I’m currently working on Front End

-  - ⚡ My Comunity: I am studying on Dev Club with the Master Rodolfo Mori
+  - ⚡ My Comunity: I am studying on Dev Club with Rodolfo Mori

-  - 🌱 I’m currently learning Javascript, GitHub, ReactJs, NodeJs and more.
+  - 🌱 I’m currently learning Javascript, Git and GitHub, ReactJs and other tecnologies.

 <div>
   <p>